hphelion/documentation/Use_Cases_for_Review/Tasks_for_Admins/Domains/commercial.dashboard.flavors.access.md

 3. For the flavor you want to modify, click <strong>More &gt; Modify Access</strong>.</p>

-4. Click the <strong>+</strong> icon next to a project in the <strong>All Projects</strong> column to allow the project to access the the flavor.</p>
+4. Click the <strong>+</strong> icon next to a project in the <strong>All Projects</strong> column to allow the project to access the flavor.</p>

-	By default, no project is specified as having access the the flavor.
+	By default, no project is specified as having access the flavor.
 If none is specified, all projects can access the flavor.</p>

 5. Click <strong>Save</strong> to create a new the flavor.<br></p>